Endermandels/ForestRogueLike/README.md

 - A Dryad (increase friendliness in random animals)
 - A Treant (increase party stats)

-Choose which animal attacks which opposing animal Attacks are the effects applied to the opposing animal (not always/only damage)
+Choose which animal targets which other animal for their action Actions are the effects applied to the target animal (not always/only damage)

 Enemy choices are all random